 In 2019, Leicestershire inhabitants were paying an average of £10.14/kwh for their energy.
 Leicesterians spend -4.70% less when compared to the rest of the country.

-But, how come energy costs different amounts depending on where you live?
+How come energy costs vary depending on where you live?
 Well, the answer isn't so simple.
-Really it depends on your supplier and your local distribution networks.
+It depends on your supplier and your local distribution networks.
 Local charges from your distribution networks affect how much your supplier will then charge you for your energy.
-This then also depends on the amount of energy your supplier sells in your region.
+This also depends on the amount of energy your supplier sells in your region.

 Who provides most of Leicester's energy?

-Leicester dwellers can make substantial savings on energy related expenses by switching their current providers. switch-plan.co.uk helps $magnitude of Leicesterians make the switch from one provider to another and save!
-Switching to a new energy provider can save a single Leicester household upwards of £400.
+Leicester dwellers can make substantial savings on energy related expenses by switching their current providers.
+Switch Plan helps thousands of Leicesterians make the switch from one provider to another and save!
+Switching to a new energy provider can save a single household in Leicester upwards of £400.

 So, you're moving to the 7th largest city in the UK?

 Moving to your new house in Leicester is the perfect time to switch energy suppliers.
 With all the paperwork and admin you are already having to complete, why not add one more easy task into the mix.
 We aren't lying when we say it's easy.
 In fact, it's more often than not very necessary as well.
 A new property has different energy requirements, since it might be a different size in meters squared, it might have a different number of rooms, and perhaps even come with solar panels.
-Because of this, you will certainly need to shop around for a new energy plan.
+These are all reasons that you will need to shop around for a new energy plan.

-Remember, moving to a new energy plan, whether its in a new property or the same one, might involve exit fees.
+Remember, moving to a new energy plan, whether it's in a new property or the same one, might involve exit fees.
 It's important to be aware of this so you aren't surprised by any unforeseen charges!
 Read our guide on how to compare energy plans to avoid any unpleasant surprise.

 What else do I need to do before moving to a property in Leicester?

 The first thing you need to do is to cancel your current energy plan with your supplier.
 Let them know when you are moving out of your current property so they know when to stop charging you.
-Visit the Ofgem website if you don't know who is your current energy supplier.
+Visit the Ofgem website if you don't know who your current energy supplier is.
 If you are planning on sticking with the same supplier, then you should let them know your new address so they can keep a record of this.
 However, we highly recommend shopping around for plans from other suppliers, as you might be able to find a better deal.
-Our experts at Switch Plan can do this all for you in one quick 10 minute phone call.
+Our experts at Switch Plan can do all this for you, in one quick 10 minute phone call.

 Before you ring us up, have a quick think about what your energy priorities are for your new plan.
 These can be financial, logistical or environmental.
 That way, you can provide our experts with all the necessary information that will help them carry out the switch.